 On the disposition or deemed disposition of a Unit of a CIBC ETF, including on a redemption, a capital gain (or capital loss) will generally be realized to the extent that the proceeds of disposition (excluding any amount payable by the CIBC ETF that represents capital gains distributed, allocated and designated to the redeeming Unitholder, as further described below), exceed (or are exceeded by) the aggregate of the adjusted cost base and any reasonable costs of disposition.
-For the purpose of determining the adjusted cost base of a Unit of a series of a CIBC ETF, when additional Units of that series of the CIBC ETF are acquired (on the reinvestment of distributions, or otherwise), the cost of the newly acquired Units of the CIBC

-ETF will be averaged with the adjusted cost base of all Units of the same series of the CIBC ETF owned by you as capital property immediately before that time.
+For the purpose of determining the adjusted cost base of a Unit of a particular series of a CIBC ETF, when additional Units of that series are acquired (on the reinvestment of distributions, or otherwise), the cost of the newly acquired Units of that series will be averaged with the adjusted cost base of all Units of that series owned by you as capital property immediately before that time.
 For this purpose, the cost of Units that have been issued on the reinvestment of a distribution will generally be equal to the amount of the distribution.
 A consolidation of Units of a CIBC ETF following the reinvestment of a distribution of the CIBC ETF as described under "Distribution Policy" will not be regarded as a disposition of Units of the CIBC ETF and will not affect your aggregate adjusted cost base.